mvonballmo/CSharpHandbook/practices/--design.md

 ## Interfaces vs. Abstract Classes

 Whether or not to use interfaces is a hotly-debated topic.
 On the one hand, interfaces offer a clean abstraction and “interface” to a library component and, on the other hand, they restrict future upgrades by forcing new methods or properties on existing implementations.
 In a framework or library, you can safely add members to classes that have descendants in application code without forcing a change in that application code.
 However, abstract methods—which are necessary for very low-level objects because the implementation can’t be known—run into the same problems as new interface methods.
 Creating new, virtual methods with no implementation to avoid this problem is strongly frowned upon, as it fails to properly impart the intent of the method.

-[1](#footnote_1)
+One exception to this rather strictly enforced rule is for classes that simply cannot be abstract.
+This will be the case for user-interface components that interact with a visual designer.
+The Visual Studio designer, for example, requires that all components be non-abstract and include a default constructor in order to be used.
+In these cases, empty virtual methods that throw a `NotImplementedException` are the only alternative.
+If you must use such a method, include a comment explaining the reason.

 Where interfaces can also be very useful is in restricting write-access to certain properties or containers.
 That is, an interface can be declared with only a getter, but the implementation includes both a getter and setter.
 This allows an application to set the property when it works with an internal implementation, but to restrict the code receiving the interface to a read-only property.
-See “7.21 Restricting Access with Interfaces” for more information.

-##	Modifying interfaces

-* In general, be extremely careful of modifying interfaces that are used by code not under your control (i.e. code that has shipped and been integrated into other codebases).
-* If a change needs to be made, it must be very clearly documented in the release notes for the code and must include tips for implementing/updating the implementation for the interface.
-* For highly sensitive code—i.e. code in an interface that is highly likely to have been consumed by end-user code—you should use the process outlined in “7.29.1 − Safe Obsolescence”.
-* Another solution is to develop a parallel path that consumes a new interface inherited from the existing one.

 ## Delegates vs. Interfaces